Sokoto Nigeria Travel Guide

 You might arrange farm visits or visits to food producers through local connections or bespoke arrangements with travel agencies.

-Local festivals might feature special foods, but these functions are not mainly food-focused, and their dates are variable.
+Local festivals might feature special foods, but these functions are not mainly food-focused, and their dates vary.

 Dine where local people do for the most authentic and flavorful meals.
 Street food stalls are often spotless and busy.